From the Madriu-Perafita-Claror Valley World Heritage inscription:

 The Madriu-Perafita-Claror Valley is a glacial landscape consisting of craggy cliffs, wooded valleys, and high pastures.
 On three corners of the valley (on the eastern, western and southern side), it is surrounded by mountain ridges.
 On the northern side, there is an escarpment that connects this valley to another valley: Valira Valley.

 The Madriu-Perafita-Claror Valley is isolated from the rest of the country.
 In fact, it is so isolated that there are no roads that lead to this valley.
 Instead, there are only foot tracks that are accessible only via foot.

-In the summer time, the high pastures in Madriu-Perafita-Claror Valley are grazed by horses, sheeps, and cows.
+In the summertime, the high pastures in Madriu-Perafita-Claror Valley are grazed by horses, sheep, and cows.
 This land is owned on a communal basis, as it did during the Middle Ages.
 The shepherds of these animals stay in stone huts in the borders in order to oversee these animals.
 Aside from these animals that graze the valley, there are several animal species that inhabit the region such as roe deer, foxes, marmots, pine martens, squirrels, wild boars, mouflons, and charmois.